 Think about your NetGalley Profile like a resume.
-The information in your Profile is what publishers see when deciding to approve or decline your requests, so make sure to keep your Bio professional and succinct.
+The information in your Profile is what publishers see when deciding to approve or decline your requests (but other members do not), so make sure to keep your Bio professional and succinct.
 A love of books brought all of us to NetGalley, so don’t worry about expressing that passion to publishers.
 Instead, focus on relevant information about how you use digital review copies and explain your role as an industry professional.
 If you’re a Reviewer, clearly state where you review books (including important stats about your platforms, such as average monthly pageviews to your blog or social media reach) and share any book-related extracurriculars (like if you run a book club).
 Librarians, booksellers, and educators: make sure to indicate if you are a member of any professional associations.
 Click here for more insight into what you should include in your Profile based on your member type.

 Provide important links

 Your Profile includes a section “Where I Share Reviews.”
 This is a crucial place to provide links to any websites or social media where you share your book reviews, the media outlets where you cover books, or the bookstore, library, or school where you’re employed.
 List all relevant links, and revisit them in a few months to make sure they continue to represent the platforms you’re most active on.
 Pro tip: Set a recurring reminder in your calendar to update the stats and links in your Profile.

 In the Categories and Topics sections of your Profile, indicate categories you’re most interested in or are assigned to cover professionally and give publishers more information about your reading habits.
 These preferences help NetGalley tailor the types of books you’ll be notified about in email newsletters and other alerts from publishers.